O. P. Heggie: Career

 Transferring to Broadway, he appeared in 1915 in the Man Who Married A Dumb Wife opposite Lillah McCarthy in its first presentation on an English speaking stage, reprised his role in Androcles, as Peter Quince in A Midsummer Night's Dream, and in Shaw's The Doctor's Dilemma.
 He followed by playing solicitor's managing clerk Robert Cokeson in Justice (1916), Oliver Blayds in The Truth About Blayds (1922), and Old Man Minick in Minick (1924).
 He took part in numerous revivals of classics ranging from Shylock in The Merchant of Venice (1918) to Diggory in She Stoops to Conquer in 1928.

 In 1927, he was seen by Norma Shearer and her husband, producer Irving Thalberg, in the Players Club revival of Trelawny of the Wells.
 The couple persuaded Heggie to move to Hollywood, where he made his first film appearance in the silent film The Actress (1928) starring Shearer and based on the stage show.
 The film is now considered lost.
 Other Broadway appearances included Spellbound and Out of the Sea in 1927, The Beaux Stratagem in 1928, They Don't Mean Any Harm, and a revival of The Truth About Blayds in 1932.
-His later film appearances include as Louis XI of France in The Vagabond King (1930) and Anne Shirley's adoptive father in Anne of Green Gables (1934).
+His later film appearances include as Louis XI in The Vagabond King (1930) and Anne Shirley's adoptive father in Anne of Green Gables (1934).
 His last work on Broadway was as William Owen in The Green Bay Tree (1933).

 Heggie appeared in at least 27 films, including The Count of Monte Cristo (1934), The Letter, The Mysterious Dr. Fu Manchu, The Mighty, The Wheel of Life, The Bad Man, The Swan, Too Young to Marry, One Romantic Night, East Lynne (1931), Playboy of Paris, Sunny, Madame Jule, Devotion, Peck's Bad Boy, Ginger, and Smilin' Through between 1928 and his death in 1936.